Jeff "Swampy" Marsh: Career after Phineas and Ferb and reviving the show

 The final episode of Phineas and Ferb's fourth season aired on June 12, 2015, ending its original run on television.
 At some point before the North American release of Yo-kai Watch (video game) on November 6, 2015, Marsh and Povenmire, composed, lyricised, and performed the opening song for the Yo-kai Watch series outside of Japan.
 Marsh and Povenmire collaborated again and produced a series for Disney XD titled Milo Murphy's Law, which premiered on October 3, 2016.
 Two seasons aired and the last episode premiered on May 18, 2019, with later episodes airing only on Disney Channel.
 Marsh has also developed an animated TV series for Amazon Prime based on the Pete the Cat children's book series, with the first season premiering in December 2017 and the show running until March 2022.
 His recent work includes Phineas and Ferb the Movie: Candace Against the Universe, which was released on Disney+ on August 28, 2020.
 In 2019, Marsh was announced as producer, director and voice director of a queer fantasy web series titled S.A.L.E.M.: The Secret Archive of Legends, Enchantments, and Monsters.
-Marsh is currently serving as an executive producer on the upcoming Disney Junior animated series Hey AJ.
-On March 16, 2023, it was announced that Marsh would be returning as executive producer and voice director for the upcoming Phineas and Ferb revival, which premiered on June 5, 2025.
+Marsh is currently serving as an executive producer on the Disney Junior animated series Hey A.J.!.
+On March 16, 2023, it was announced that Marsh would be returning as executive producer and voice director for the Phineas and Ferb revival, which premiered on June 5, 2025.